Was this page helpful?

 ScyllaDB exposes a REST API to retrieve administrative information from a node and execute administrative operations.
 For example, it allows you to check or update configuration, retrieve cluster-level information, and more.

-The nodetool CLI tool interacts with a scylla-jmx process using JMX.
-The process, in turn, uses the REST API to interact with the ScyllaDB process.
+The nodetool CLI tool uses the REST API to interact with the ScyllaDB process.

 You can interact with the REST API directly using curl